-- 1. Any vegetation, whether of indigenous, endemic, exotic or introduced species with a diameter spread of branches greater than 3m or with a height greater than 5m, irrespective of the spread of branches, and that is not identified in this chapter as exempt.1 - 2.
-Any vegetation, whether of indigenous, endemic, exotic or introduced species with roots greater than 50mm diameter, but only if root pruning is proposed. - 3.
+- 1. Any tree or palm, whether of indigenous, endemic, exotic or introduced species diameter spread of branches greater than 3m or with a height greater than 5m, irrespective of the spread of branches, and that is not identified in this chapter as elempt. - 2.
+Any tree, whether of indigenous, endemic, exotic or introduced species with roots greater than 50mm diameter, but only if root pruning is proposed. - 3.
 Any tree or palm identified in Council's Significant Tree Register. - 4.
-Any tree or palm identified in Schedule 5 Environmental Heritage of Woollahra LEP, or located on land identified in Schedule 5 including: - c) a tree listed as a heritage item; - d) a tree located on land identified as containing a heritage item; or - e) a tree on land within a heritage conservation area. - 5.
+Any tree or palm identified in Schedule 5 Environment wheritage of Woollahra LEP, or located on land identified in Schedule 5 including: - a) a tree listed as a heritage item; - b) a tree located on land identified as containing a heritage item; or - c) a tree on land within a heritage conservation area. - 5.
 Any bushland as defined in State Environmental Planning Policy 19 Bushland in Urban Areas.